atticusha/LING530j/README.md

 # LING530j
-Code for LING530j final project and workshop 3
+Code for LING530j workshop 3

 # What is included
 This is my source for the third workshop in LING530j.
 It incvludes all source files needed for neural training with ONMT.